 - Try to keep the person calm by having them focus on their breathing.

 If you are not sure whether you or a loved one is addicted to cocaine, a self-assessment test is a good starting point.
 If you know there’s a cocaine problem, the best way to put the dangers of cocaine overdose behind you is to seek treatment for cocaine addiction.

 There are several long-term benefits of seeking professional cocaine addiction treatment from experts in addiction medicine, including long-term recovery, better mental and physical health, and improved relationships.

-At Rosglas Recovery, we offer evidence-based, high-quality drug rehabilitation for cocaine users at our luxury facility with complete confidentiality assured.
+At Rosglas Recovery, we offer evidence-based, high-quality drug rehabilitation for cocaine users at our luxury therapy retreats with complete confidentiality assured.

 If you or a loved one is battling cocaine abuse, get in touch with us at today at +353 1 458 3575 and talk to us about a treatment plan that will address your specific needs.